Lewis F. Powell Jr.: Legal career

 In 1941, Powell served as Chairman of the American Bar Association's Young Lawyers Division.

-Powell was a partner for more than a quarter of a century at Hunton, Williams, Gay, Powell and Gibson, a large Virginia law firm, with its primary office in Richmond, now known as Hunton Andrews Kurth.
-Powell practiced primarily in the areas of corporate law, especially in the fields of mergers and acquisitions and railroad litigation.
+Powell was a partner for more than a quarter of a century at Hunton, Williams, Gay, Powell and Gibson, a large white shoe Virginia law firm, with its primary office in Richmond, now known as Hunton Andrews Kurth.
+Powell practiced primarily in the areas of corporate law, especially in the fields of business acquisitions, securities regulation, bankruptcy, real estate and railroad litigation.

 From 1961 to 1962 Powell served as Chair of the American Bar Association's Standing Committee on the Economics of Law Practice, which later evolved into the ABA Law Practice Division.
-During his tenure as Chair of the Committee, The Lawyers Handbook was first published and distributed to all attorneys who joined the ABA that year.
+During his tenure as chair of the committee, The Lawyers Handbook was first published and distributed to all attorneys who joined the ABA that year.
 In its preface, Powell wrote, "The basic concept of freedom under law, which underlies our entire structure of government, can only be sustained by a strong and independent bar.
 It is plainly in the public interest that the economic health of the legal profession be safeguarded.
 One of the means toward this end is to improve the efficiency and productivity of lawyers."

 From 1964 to 1965 he was elected President of the ABA.
-Powell led the way in attempting to provide legal services to the poor, and he made a key decision to cooperate with the federal government's Legal Services Program.
+Powell led the way in attempting to provide legal services to the poor, and he made a key decision to cooperate with the federal government's Legal Services Corporation.
 Powell was also involved in the development of Colonial Williamsburg, where he was both a trustee and general counsel.